Creative Commons License

 and installed in 3 ways:

-a: This option installs the ExifTool Package from Active State (currently Version 5.25).
+a: This option installs an ExifTool Package from Active State (may not be the latest version).
 To do so, start the Perl Package Manager from the Windows Menu.

 A Command Window opens displaying the ppm-prompt 'ppm>'.
 Type:install exif-tool